-As people sit down for Thanksgiving dinner many will say how much they are Thankful for the food on their table.
-For most people the center point of the meal will be a plump Turkey that was bought at the local market.
-These farmed, domesticated Turkeys are vastly different from the Wild Turkeys that people see wandering through their yards.
+As people sit down for Thanksgiving dinner many will say how much they are thankful for the food on their table.
+For most people, the center point of the meal will be a plump turkey that was bought at the local market.
+These farmed, domesticated turkeys are vastly different from the wild turkeys people see wandering through their yards.
 Surprisingly, those wild turkeys are actually acting as natural pest controllers on a daily basis.

-As Turkeys meander through properties many people do not realize some of the insects that they are consuming are ticks; including deer ticks that may be infected with Lyme Disease.
-Since Turkeys eat so many other things as well they are not necessarily in search of ticks as the main staple of their diet; however, every little bit of tick control that nature can help contribute is always welcomed.
+As turkeys meander through properties, many people do not realize some of the insects that they are consuming are ticks.
+This includes deer ticks that may be infected with Lyme disease.
+Since turkeys eat so many other things as well, they are not necessarily in search of ticks as the main staple of their diet.
+However, every little bit of tick control that nature can help contribute is always welcomed.
 The Pennsylvania Game Commission has reported that turkeys can eat up to 200 ticks in a day!

 We wish you a happy and safe Thanksgiving!